 The Prospect of Whitby, Wapping

-We can pretty much guarantee from historical records that the Prospect of Whitby is London’s oldest riverside pub, first finding its feet on the banks of the Thames in around 1520.
+We can pretty much guarantee from historical records that the Prospect of Whitby is London’s oldest riverside pub.
+It first found its feet on the banks of the Thames in around 1520.
 And as this was a city founded because of its river, that makes it pretty important.

 In an earlier incarnation, this boozer was known as the Devil’s Tavern, a disreputable place that thieves and pirates could use as a base to rob the boats that passed bringing in goods from all over the country, and later the world.